PowerCase’s Incident Administration (IA) module..

 Information extracted through the indexing process is “researched” to compare it with existing case data.
 PowerCase identifies potential matches to existing database records to ensure that data isn’t replicated.
 The research process also identifies hidden associations in the data and is therefore a key analytical capability.

 For any property and other exhibits that are seized during an investigation, PowerCase provides the tools to create entities to represent these items and track them through their case lifecycle.
-Exhibit movements can be queried and visualised using Link Explorer.

 Search and Analysis